aws/chalice/README.rst

 Please share any feedback on the above issues.
 We'd also love to hear from you.
 Please create any github issues for additional features you'd like to see: https://github.com/awslabs/chalice/issues

+FAQ
+===

+**Q: How does the Python Serverless Microframework for AWS compare to other similar frameworks?**

+The biggest difference between this framework and others is that the Python Serverless Microframework for AWS is singularly focused on using a familiar, decorator-based API to write python applications that run on Amazon API Gateway and AWS Lambda.
+You can think of it as `Flask <http://flask.pocoo.org/>`__ /`Bottle <http://bottlepy.org/docs/dev/index.html>`__ for serverless APIs.
+Its goal is to make writing and deploying these types of applications as simple as possible specifically for Python developers.

+To achieve this goal, it has to make certain tradeoffs.
+Python will always remain the only supported language in this framework.
+Not every feature of API Gateway and Lambda is exposed in the framework.
+It makes assumptions about how applications will be deployed, and it has restrictions on how an application can be structured.
+It does not address the creation and lifecycle of other AWS resources your application may need (Amazon S3 buckets, Amazon DynamoDB tables, etc.).
+The feature set is purposefully small.

+Other full-stack frameworks offer a lot more features and configurability than what this framework has and likely will ever have.
+Those frameworks are excellent choices for applications that need more than what is offered by this microframework.
+If all you need is to create a simple rest API in Python that runs on Amazon API Gateway and AWS Lambda, consider giving the Python Serverless Microframework for AWS a try.